 Furthermore, Whitman always claimed about the significant power of democracy in the life of the community and the person.
 “Leaves of Grass” is penetrated with the idea of the democratic way of life in all its manifestations what leads to the common harmony and peace.
 Mainly, the author believed that the democracy in the world results in the respect and tolerance of every individual.
 The essential aspect is being true to yourself and not forgetting that nature and universe contribute to the development of the complete “self.”

 Walt Whitman attempts to find the order in the human soul in the world of war and inconsistency.
 He uses the free verse to show that the literature does not have any borders and only the flow of speech, the simple words and expressions may end in the close relationships between the reader and the writer, in the creation of the direct link between the main ideas and person’s perception of the world.

 To sum up, Walt Whitman put the range of essential ideas into his “Leaves of grass’, namely it concerns the issues of individuality, the universe, and personal identity.
 The attentive and deep reader will succeed in comprehending all the aspects, presented in verse libre.
 The initial aim is to evoke the profound feelings of human importance in the world where everybody is equal and unique.

-If you like this post, check out also other samples on our site, for example, Aeneid Essay Sample.
+If you like this post, check out also other samples on our site.
 WriteMyEssayOnline is the website that writes essay for you where you can find professional writing help.
 Share your requirements with us and our writers will complete a paper that you need!